-- The demand for Companion and Therapy Animals has been growing and there is a need to address specific skills required to meet the demand, including appropriately defining the roles of assistance, companion and therapy animals in a training context. - Pet grooming is a rapidly expanding industry, both in demand for services and expansion to new types of animals.
-The current pet grooming and pet styling qualifications are not fit for purpose, and employers have been bringing staff in from overseas. - There is an identified skills gap relating to breeding programs for captive animals, as there is increasing work in the prevention of extinction in rare species, as well as new skill requirements due to changing captivity environments, legislation and regulation, and new methods of undertaking work using technology. - Depression and burnout have been identified as major factors in the high levels of mental health issues within ACM industries, including in Veterinary Medicine where suicide is 4 times greater than the national average. - ACM industries have been identified as potentially increasing sources of work for Australians with disabilities, a major area of Australian Federal, State and territory government policy development and support over the last decade, and the National Disability insurance Scheme is currently conducting additional research into the effectiveness of assistance, companion and therapy animals.
+- There is an identified skills gap relating to breeding programs for captive animals, as there is increasing work in the prevention of extinction in rare species, as well as new skill requirements due to changing captivity environments, legislation and regulation, and new methods of undertaking work using technology. - Depression and burnout have been identified as major factors in the high levels of mental health issues within ACM industries, including in Veterinary Medicine where suicide is 4 times greater than the national average. - ACM industries have been identified as potentially increasing sources of work for Australians with disabilities, a major area of Australian Federal, State and territory government policy development and support over the last decade, and the National Disability insurance Scheme is currently conducting additional research into the effectiveness of assistance, companion and therapy animals. - The contribution and role of Animal Care graduates (both Cert II, III and IV) to the Tourism industry. the demand for graduates with skills in conducting tours is high.
+Local Wildlife sanctuaries and Parks largely employ Animal studies graduates for this role rather than Tourism or Guiding graduates.